Fired white police officer who killed unarmed black motorist to receive over $300G in back pay

 A white police officer who was fired after he shot and killed an unarmed black motorist will receive more than $300,000 in back pay from the University of Cincinnati, the school said Thursday.

-The University of Cincinnati agreed to pay Ray Tensing, 28, more than $244,000 in back pay and benefits and $100,000 in legal fees, the school and the Fraternal Order of Police said.
+The university agreed to pay Ray Tensing, 28, more than $244,000 in back pay and benefits and $100,000 in legal fees, the school and the Fraternal Order of Police said.

-The payment will settle a union grievance brought on his behalf for the 2015, following Tensing’s indictment on murder charges.
+The payment will settle a union grievance brought on his behalf following Tensing’s indictment on murder charges.
 The charges were dropped last year after two juries deadlocked.

 The Fraternal Order of Police argued that Tensing shouldn’t have been fired before the case was resolved.